edchao/crown/_posts/2015-10-16-What_Do_You_Say.markdown

 Today, I woke up to the words "Honey, X just texted me, Y's mom just committed suicide."

 X and Y are dear friends in our church, I didn't know what to say or think.
 Lucy and I prayed for them.
 She bought groceries.
 I brought them breakfast and lunch.
-I sat a listened.
+I sat and listened.
 Justin came, we sat, cried, spoke words of encouragement to them.
+But at the same time, what do you say?
+And boy, did I see an example of pastoral care in Justin as well.
 It was so raw, I still haven't processed it all.
 Truly, when one member of the Body hurts, the rest hurt with it.

 Lord, come quickly, this world is cruel indeed.